bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 into a string such that there are no matching adjacent characters.
 To do this, you are allowed to delete zero or more characters in the string.

+ - [x] Sherlock and the Valid String
+ > Sherlock considers a string to be valid if all characters of the string appear the same number of times.
+It is also valid if he can remove just 1 character at 1 index in the string, and the remaining characters will occur the same number of times.
+Given a string `s`, determine if it is valid.
+If so, return `YES`, otherwise return `NO`.

+_Solve using two dictionaries: one for counting letters in the string, the second one for keeping information of how many letters (value) appeared at particular frequency (key); e.g.
+{3:1, 4:2} means that there is one letter that appears 3 times and two letters that appear four times._

 ## Trees
  - [x] Tree: Height of a Binary Tree